European dragon: Modern dragons

 The emblem books popular from late medieval times through the 17th century often represent the dragon as an emblem of greed.
 The prevalence of dragons in European heraldry demonstrates that there is more to the dragon than greed.

-Agosti Xaho, a romantic myth creator of the 19th century, fused these myths in his own creation of Leherensuge, the first and last serpent, that, in his newly coined legend, would arise again some time in the future bringing the rebirth of the Basque nation.
+Agosti Xaho, a romantic myth creator of the 19th century, fused these myths in his own creation of Leherensuge, the first and last serpent, that, in his newly coined legend, would arise again some time in the future bringing the rebirth of an independent republic for the Basque people.

 Dragons have long been portrayed in modern times as greedy treasure-hoarders, lusting for gold and precious gems.
 In such stories as Beowulf, the theft of such treasure sparks a dragon's fury.
 In the fantasy genre, however, there has been a trend of originally depicting dragons in a positive light: as allies instead of enemies, the red dragon of Wales, and the brother dragon of Poland.
 Dragons are increasingly viewed as friends of humans and as highly intelligent and noble creatures, while still remaining the fearsome beasts of legend.
 They are frequently shown as guardians and close friends of individual humans.

 After the discovery of fossil pterosaurs, European-type dragons are often depicted without front legs, and, when on the ground, standing and walking pterosaur-fashion on their back feet and the wrists of their wings.